rohitsalem/projection/README.md

 [gif3]: ./screenshots-bbox/demo.gif
 [gif4]: ./screenshots-bbox/demo_setpose.gif

-**To check out the basic version**, like the one in the gif below, RUN `roslaunch projection getbox.launch`
+**To check out the basic version**, like the one in the gif below,
 ![alt text][gif1]
+* Place this packge in your workspace's src folder, then RUN `catkin_make`
+*  RUN `roslaunch projection getbox.launch`

 This will open Rviz and Gazebo,
 * The Image with the 2D bounding box can be found on ros topic `/ShowBoundingBox/image_raw `